H-unter/Latex-Report-Template/README.md

 Template for making IEEEish style reports
 - `main` branch: IEEE LaTeX template files.
 - `Example-PH2019` branch: an example use case

+## Features
+- Automatic document outline for easy navigation
+- Contents page hyperlinking
+- Ability to render 2d/3d graphics in latex as opposed to screenshotting a premade one (though it is a pain, and screenshotting ends up being easier)

+## TODO
+- Automated solution for displaying tables by including a path to a csv file
+- Configure referencing